 REFORM: Even with the positive reforms of the FAST-41 (see Section III.A), there remains a failure to delineate clear decision-making authority; rather, recent changes create more processes rather than empowering key decision-makers to move projects forward.
-Congress should: (1) empower CEQ to really make decisions and (2) empower the Office of Management and Budget (OMB) to resolve disputes.47
+Congress should: (1) empower the lead agency and CEQ to really make decisions and (2) empower the Office of Management and Budget (OMB) to resolve disputes.